-HIGHLY SENSITIVE TRADE SECRET INFORMATION REDACTED PER HSTS ORDER IN DOCKET NO. G-011/M-15-895 to ensure it is making good decisions "so that utilities have an incentive to enter into best-cost gas supply arrangements."222 There does not appear to be any Commission Order disposing of MERC's request, but the Commission's minutes indicate that the Commissioners voted unanimously to take no action on the Petition.223
+exploit price differentials between pipelines when those prices appeared to be converging.
+165 In light of these concerns, the Staff recommended that the Commission decline to take action on MERC's proposal.
+In support of its decision, Staff noted that there should be some incentive for the utility to ensure it is making good decisions "so that utilities have an incentive to enter into best-cost gas supply arrangements."
+166 There does not appear to be any Commission Order disposing of MERC's request, but the Commission's minutes indicate that the Commissioners voted unanimously to take no action on the Petition.
+167

-The Bison Pipeline has not been a good investment for MERC's ratepayers.
-In its Briefing Papers for the 2015-2016 Demand Entitlement filing, Commission Staff noted that "the Bison/NBPL contract option may not currently be the best or least cost gas option."224 In fact, MERC explained in an e-mail to Mr. Heinen that MERC has utilized only half of the Bison capacity from 2011 to 2015.225 As of December, 2015, MERC has no supply contract in place for the pipeline.226 And, during that time, MERC has been unable to release any of the excess capacity because there were no takers in the capacity market.227 According to Mr. Heinen, the average residential ratepayer is on the hook for approximately \$38.09 per year for the Bison contract,228 and it looks like at least half of that cost (and possibly more) serves no purpose.
-Despite these concerns, Staff noted in their Briefing Papers that MERC has no ability to get out of the costs for the Bison Pipeline because of the contract that was executed.229
+208. The Bison Pipeline has not been a good investment for MERC's ratepayers.
+In its Briefing Papers for the 2015-2016 Demand Entitlement filing, Commission Staff noted that "the Bison/NBPL contract option may not currently be the best or least cost gas option."
+In fact, MERC explained in an e-mail to Mr. Heinen that MERC has utilized only half of the Bison capacity from 2011 to 2015.
+As of December, 2015, MERC has no supply contract in place for the pipeline.
+And, during that time, MERC has been unable to release any of the excess capacity because there were no takers in the capacity market.
+According to Mr. Heinen, the average residential ratepayer is on the hook for approximately \$38.09 per year for the Bison contract, and it looks like at least half of that cost (and possibly more) serves no purpose.
+Despite these concerns, Staff noted in their Briefing Papers that MERC has no ability to get out of the costs for the Bison Pipeline because of the contract that was executed.